Rising demand lifts refined soya oil futures

-Refined soya oil prices on Friday rose by Rs 6.8 to Rs 793 per 10 kg in futures trade as speculators raised their bets
+Refined soya oil prices on Thursday rose by Rs 5 to Rs 792.2 per 10 kg in futures trade as speculators raised their bets.
+On the National Commodity and Derivatives Exchange, refined soya oil for May delivery moved up by Rs 5, or 0.64 percent, to Rs 792.2 per 10 kg in 20,700 lots.

 - READ MORE ON: